thinger-io/vscode-extension/README.md

 ## Requirements

-PlatformIO extension is required to use OTA features.
+- VSCode PlatformIO extension is required to use OTA features.
+- A device connected to Thinger.io with OTA enabled.

 ## Extension Settings